bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 # The Pitch

-If you know of a band it is easy to play them on Youtube or to search on Spotify to hear their music.
+Today it is extremely easy to access music.
+The days of celebrating 4kb/s via Napster are long over.
+For a small fee or even for free, you can access large quantities of music, on demand.
+If you know of a band or song, it is easy to find it on Youtube or Spotify (or any of the other services).
 This is great if you *already know* the music you are looking for.
-What about for bands you haven't heard of who happen to be playing a live show in the coming months in your area?
+What about for bands you haven't heard?
+Yes, there are ways to [discover new music based on current tastes](http://techcrunch.com/2012/12/06/spotify-following/) but what about something a little closer to home - what about finding new music which happens to be playing in your local area?

 # The Problem

-I all too often found myself copying and pasting the band names into Spotify manually to hear what sort of music was on offer.
-Continually doing this led to the idea of automating this tedious process via a program.
+Ordinarily you might go to a website which lists local bands.
+Then the process of copying and pasting the band names into your music provided manually to hear what sort of music they offered would follow.
+Many hours of human life are wasted all over the world in carrying out this monotonous process.
+Continually doing this led to my idea of automating this tedious process via a short and simple program.

-# My Solution
+# A Solution

-I decided to go ahead and create just that; a short program which finds bands with upcoming shows in your area (Cambridge/Boston, MA in my case) and load them into Spotify (15 seconds total).
+A short program which finds bands with upcoming shows in your area and loads them into Spotify, automatically.

 # The Data